How Much Mortgage Can You Get For £1,500 Per Month?

 Your credit score

 When looking at your application, your credit score will influence how many lenders are willing to consider your application.
-The more lenders you have in your favour, the better chance you have of getting the approval you need.
+The more lenders you have in your favour, the better your chance of getting the approval you need.
 Ideally, it’s best to download all your credit reports before applying.

-This way you can check the results with your broker and get some sound advice on where to make improvements, making sure lenders view you in the best light.
-If you’ve got some credit issues, the brokers we work with have plenty of experience securing mortgages for bad credit applicants.
+This way, you can check the results with your broker and get sound advice on where to make improvements, making sure lenders view you in the best light.
+If you’ve got some credit issues, the brokers we work with have plenty of experience securing mortgages for bad-credit applicants.

 Type of property

-Whether the house is a normal build or a non-standard construction can directly alter your choice of lenders and, as a result, your chances of getting the mortgage you want could be reduced.
-However, some specialist lenders focus solely on this area and an experienced broker would know who they are.
+Whether the house is a normal build or a non-standard build can directly alter your choice of lenders, reducing your chances of getting the mortgage you want.
+However, some specialist lenders focus solely on this area, and an experienced broker would know who they are.

 Get matched with a dedicated mortgage broker for your budget

-We offer a free, broker-matching service.
-This means we’ll quickly assess your needs, and then pair you up with an expert broker.
-One who’ll be able to find you a top solution for your circumstances and budget.
+We offer a broker-matching service.
+This means we’ll quickly assess your needs and then pair you up with an expert broker who can find you a top solution for your circumstances and budget.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no-obligation chat between you and an experienced local advisor today.
+Just call 0330 818 7026 or make an enquiry.
+Today, we’ll set up a no-obligation chat between you and an experienced local advisor.

 Ask us a question and we'll get the best expert to help.